raspberrypilearning/clone-wars/en/step_5.md

 --- task ---

-Test your code by clicking the green flag.
+Test your code.
 Does a new hippo appear every few seconds?
-At the moment your hippos won't move.

 --- /task ---

+At the moment the hippos don't move.

 --- task ---

-The hippo should move around randomly until it gets hit by a lightning bolt.
-To make that happen, attach this code below the blocks you just added:
+Each hippo should move around randomly until it gets hit by a lightning bolt.
+To make that happen, attach this code below the blocks that are already in the `Hippo` sprite's code script:

 ```blocks
 repeat until <touching [lightning v] ?>